nex3/marmalade/doc/api.7.md

 (TODO: actually it can't yet).

 This will have a 400 status if the username or password is wrong.

+### POST /v1/users/reset

+*Parameters*: `name`

+*Error Codes*: 400

+Resets a user's password.
+This generates a new, random password for the user and sends that password to the email the user provided during registration.

+This will have a 400 status if the username isn't registered.

 ### POST /v1/users